 1 - Pecorino Romano Cheese

-Incorporate Pecorino Romano into your meals with delight.
-It likes to play in pastas, polentas, and risottos.
-The substitute ratio is 1 to 1 if you’re swapping it out for Parmesan in recipes, so go ahead and sprinkle with abandon.
+The substitute ratio is 1 to 1 if you're swapping it out for Parmesan in recipes, so go ahead and sprinkle with abandon.

 2 - Grana Padano Cheese

-Often referred to as “the cousin of Parmesan,” Grana Padano is less crumbly but equally delicious.
-With a milder flavor profile and beautiful pale yellow color, this cheese is a versatile substitute that offers a sophisticated charm.
+Often referred to as "the cousin of Parmesan," Grana Padano is less crumbly but equally delicious.
+With a milder flavor and beautiful pale yellow color, this cheese is a versatile substitute that offers a sophisticated charm.

-Grana Padano’s slight sweetness and golden tones set it apart.
-It’s a creamier cheese, lending itself to finely grated processes.
-Use it for binding in dishes and enjoy the slightly nutty undertones.
+Grana Padano's slight sweetness and golden tones set it apart (produced in Italy's Po Valley and aged at least 9 months).
+It's a creamier cheese, lending itself to finely grated processes.

 3 - Asiago Cheese